tushartushar/taksidiotis/guide.md

 * To enjoy the most spectacular sunset, alleys, beaches and a beautiful white and blue architecture of houses Santorini is the idial island to go!
 It's famous about the sunset, the amazing view from all the places and how romantic is there.
-  For the thing and places you should visit when you go in Santorini click.[click here](https://santorinidave.com/best-things-to-do-santorini)
+  For the things to do and places you should visit when you go in Santorini [click here](https://santorinidave.com/best-things-to-do-santorini)

 * In case you have enough time for holidays, a great choice for you is to visit Chania, Crete.
 A city that combines wonderful nightlife as well as landscapes and well-known beaches. [click to visit website](https://www.discovergreece.com/el/greek-islands/crete/chania)